-3 Searching Events
+Searching Events

 Sentinel provides an option to perform a search on events.
-You can search the local data in the primary storage (/data directory) or the stored data in compressed format at the configured secondary storage location.
-With the necessary configuration, you can also search system events generated by Sentinel, and view the raw data for each event.
+With the necessary configuration, you can also search system events generated by Sentinel and view the raw data for each event.
 By default, events are returned in a reverse chronological order.
-This sort order relates to how the events are stored in the file system partitions.